Ride1UP Revv1 DRT - Complete Review & Off-road Test

 A Few (Fixable) Flaws

-It’s not perfect—no bike is.
+It’s not perfect, no bike is.
 The pinch bolts came loose on a later ride, which could’ve ended badly if I hadn’t caught it in time.
 Lesson learned (again): always check your bolts before trail riding, especially with new bikes.

 Surprisingly Capable on Singletrack

 After tightening things up (shoutout to the random riders who tried to help with tools), I took the DRT over to Holder Crooks.
-It’s got a mix of fast sections, mellow jumps, and singletrack—basically, a playground for e-mopeds that can handle a little dirt.
+It’s got a mix of fast sections, mellow jumps, and singletrack, basically a playground for e-mopeds that can handle a little dirt.

 Even with a couple bolts missing, the bike handled everything I threw at it.
 No bottom-outs, no sketchy moments, and no regrets.
 It’s just fun, which is honestly the highest praise I can give any bike.

-Final Thoughts on the Ride1Up Revv1 DRT
+Final Verdict on the Ride1UP Revv1 DRT

-Here’s the deal: the Ride1Up Revv1 DRT isn’t pretending to be something it’s not.
+Here’s the deal: the Ride1UP Revv1 DRT isn’t pretending to be something it’s not.
 It’s not a dirt bike, and it’s not a top-tier eMTB.
 But for a full-suspension e-moped that you can ride to the trailhead, drop into singletrack, and cruise home with a smile?
 This thing is killer.

 Would I love to see a more powerful hub motor and upgraded controller in a future build?
 Absolutely.
 Would I run different tires and flip the brakes?
 For sure.
 But even in stock form, this bike builds confidence fast and handles way more than you’d expect.